Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-03-11-all-about-logs.md

 ---
-title: The Log Edition
+title: All About Logs
-topics: [All About Logs, Managing Logs with Logrotate]
+topics: [All About Logs]
 description: Logs are important for giving us detailed error and debugging information.
-Let's cover how to manage logs affectively!
+Let's cover how to manage logs effectively!
 ---

-<a name="all-about-logs" id="all-about-logs"></a>

-## All About Logs

 Logs are important to application developers.
 They give us detailed error information about our applications and the systems supporting them.
 They also can give us clues about what may go wrong in the future.

-### Where To Find Them
+## Where To Find Them

 Logs are almost always found in `/var/log`.
 Usually they are owned by a privileged user and group, such as `root` or `adm`.
 Even if you don't have access to a privileged user (a user who can use `sudo`), you can often - but not always - read these files.